I am a Senior Research Scientist at NVIDIA within the Toronto AI Lab.

 • Baking (especially bread)

-Check my google scholar for an up-to-date list of publications.
+Note: see google scholar for a complete list of my latest publications.

 (ICML 2021) - Analyzing Monotonic Linear Interpolation in Neural Network Loss Landscapes James Lucas, Juhan Bae, Michael R. Zhang, Stanislav Fort, Richard Zemel, Roger Grosse